MetalKhamoo/Bank-Management/README.md

 # 🏦 Bank Management System

-A **Python-based Bank Management System** that uses **MySQL** as its backend database to simulate core banking operations through a command-line interface.
-The application allows users to create bank accounts, securely log in using an account number and PIN, and perform essential banking transactions such as deposits, withdrawals, and balance inquiries.
+A **Python-based command-line Bank Management System** that uses **MySQL** to store customer account information and perform basic banking operations.
+The application allows users to create new bank accounts, log in with a randomly generated account number and PIN, and perform common banking activities such as checking account balances, depositing money, and withdrawing funds.

-This project demonstrates the implementation of **Python programming**, **MySQL database connectivity**, **CRUD operations**, **user authentication**, and **transaction management** while ensuring data integrity through input validation and exception handling.
+The project demonstrates the use of **Python programming**, **MySQL database connectivity**, **input validation**, **conditional statements**, **loops**, **random number generation**, and **basic database operations**.
+Customer information is stored in a MySQL database, while transactions are managed through a simple and interactive command-line interface.

 ---

 ## 🚀 Features

-- 🔐 Secure user registration with input validation
+- Create a new bank account
-- 👤 Automatic generation of unique account numbers and PINs
+- Automatic generation of account number and PIN
-- 🔑 User authentication using account number and PIN
+- Secure login using account number and PIN
-- 💰 Deposit money into an account
+- Deposit money into an account
-- 💸 Withdraw money with balance validation
+- Withdraw money with balance validation
-- 📊 Check account balance
+- Check current account balance
-- 🗄️ MySQL database integration for persistent data storage
+- Store customer information in a MySQL database
-- ⚠️ Error handling and validation for reliable transactions
+- Input validation for user details

 ---

 ## 🛠️ Technologies Used

-- **Python 3**
+- Python
-- **MySQL**
+- MySQL
-- **MySQL Connector/Python**
+- MySQL Connector/Python

 ---